kuyawa/PayWithStellar/docs/userguide.md

 ````
 The parameters passed to the payment method are the event (literal word), the amount of the purchase and the order id which could be any reference to orders, transactions, tokens, etc that you control on your site to identify purchases.

 The onclick event will call our library to listen for payments sent to your account.
-If a payment is received we will verify the order Id and amount match, only then the payment is confirmed and you will be notified.
+If a payment is received we will verify that the order Id and amount do match, only then the payment is confirmed and you will be notified.

 The payment process can emit two possible outcomes: Confirm or Cancel.
 You need to define two methods to handle both scenarios in your site using the following format: